GilleM/Memory-game/README.md

 ## Project Description
 ***
-**Memory game** is my second out of four milestone projects at the Code Institute Full Stack Developer course.
+**Memory game** is my second out of four milestone projects at the _Code Institute, Full Stack Developer_ course.
 The main requirements were to design, develop and implement front-end web application using HTML, CSS and JavaScript.
 It was also required to implement front-end interactivity, using core JavaScript, JavaScript libraries and/or APIs.
 Everything needed to be tested  through development, implementation and deployment stages.